-- Use the drop-down listbox next to Return type to specify the pseudotype that is associated with the trigger function: - Select trigger if you are creating a DML trigger. - Select event\trigger if you are creating a DDL trigger. - Use the drop-down listbox next to Language to select the implementation language.
+- Use the drop-down listbox next to Return type to specify the pseudotype that is associated with the trigger function: - Select trigger if you are creating a DML trigger. - Select event_trigger if you are creating a DDL trigger. - Use the drop-down listbox next to Language to select the implementation language.
 The default is plpgsql.
-Click the Code tab to continue.